nardib/TextAdventure/README.md

 - inventory (command used to display a list of the item in the inventory)

 - take ITEM (command used to interract with a specific item in the room.
-After keeping the item, it will appear in your inventory freeing an ammount of carriable weight equivalent to the weight of the item just used.
+After keeping the item, it will appear in your inventory freeing an amount of carryable weight equivalent to the weight of the item just used.
 Only executable on item existing in the player storage)

 - use ITEM (command used to interract with a specific item in your inventory.
-After using the item, it will dissapear freeing an ammount of carriable weight equivalent to the weight of the item just used.
+After using the item, it will disapear freeing an amount of carryable weight equivalent to the weight of the item just used.
 Only executable on item existing in the player storage)

 - help (command used to get a short description of commands)